in 6 weeks or less!

 Our campus in Bradenton connects students with employer partners in Bradenton and nearby cities, including Sarasota, Sun City, Palmetto, and more.

 We also offer free CNA classes in Pinellas Park for students preferring employment in Tampa, Pinellas Park, St. Petersburg, Clearwater, Largo, and other surrounding areas.
-Or, check out our new location in Lakeland if you want to become a CNA in the Polk County area.

 About Our CNA Program

 Premier Nursing Academy’s CNA instruction is offered in multiple schedule formats to accommodate students with different needs.
 Our CNA program provides a combination of classroom and on-site clinical education.
 This ensures that our graduates are ready to sit for the certified nursing assistant exam and find career success in CNA, PCT, HHA, and other entry-level healthcare roles.